 WP Activity Log tracks two types of failed logins, giving you a clear picture of what is happening.

-- Event ID 1002 tracks attempts to log in with a username that exists on your WordPress but a wrong password
+- Event ID 1002 tracks attempts to log in with a username that exists on your WordPress website but a wrong password

 In the screenshot, you’ll notice the log keeps track of the following: